-If you’re in the mood for something sweet, start your day off at La Cantina de San Angel with Churros with chocolate hazelnut spread.
-For something salty, cross the walkway to Choza de Margarita for Esquites, or Mexican street corn, or Fresh Guacamole topped with mango and pumpkin seeds.
+If you’re in the mood for something sweet, start your day off at La Cantina de San Angel with Churros with chocolate sauce.
+For something salty, cross the walkway to Choza de Margarita for a Barbacoa Beef Empanada, Chicken Tostada or Pulled Pork Tacos.
 Continue on to Kringla Bakeri Og Kafe in Norway for some Norwegian treats.
-The School Bread, a sweet roll stuffed with custard and crowned in coconut, is a favorite, as is the Troll Horn, puff pastry filled with an orange marmalade cream.
+The School Bread, a sweet roll stuffed with custard and crowned in coconut, is a favorite, as is the Norwegian Kringla, a pretzel-shaped pastry topped with chocolate or almonds.

-We think it’s pretty clear that dining at Disney World can be an attraction in and of itself, whether that’s drinking and eating around the world at Epcot, Disney’s Highway in the Sky Dine Around experience around the Magic Kingdom monorail loop, or our own suggestion of a progressive dine-around along the Disney Skyliner route.
+We think it’s pretty clear that dining at Disney World can be an attraction in and of itself, whether that’s drinking and eating around the world at Epcot, Disney’s former Highway in the Sky Dine Aroundexperience around the Magic Kingdom monorail loop, or our own suggestion of a progressive dine-around along the Disney Skyliner route.
 This next idea is a little bit of all three.

 Of course, you’ve probably realized that four courses are nowhere near enough to cover the 11 different Epcot World Showcase countries.
 That’s why we propose that you start your day in France with breakfast and eat your way through the day all the way to dessert in Morocco in the evening.
-This helps you get away from the early morning crowds, allows you to come through the back entrance near International Gateway if you’d like, and will also put you in perfect position to ride Remy’s Ratatouille Adventure once it opens October 1.
+This helps you get away from the early morning crowds, allows you to come through the back entrance near International Gateway if you’d like, and will also put you in the perfect position to ride Remy’s Ratatouille Adventure.

-Our culinary journey begins on the back streets of the France pavilion in Les Halles Boulangerie-Patisserie.
+Our culinary journey begins on the back streets of the France pavilion in La Crêperie de Paris.
 There are plenty of tasty options here to try.
-For something savory, go for the ham & cheese Croissant Jambon Fromage, Quiche Lorraine with ham and gruyere, or the Croque Monsieur.
-For something sweet, we suggest the Pain au Chocolat.
+For something savory, go for the Remy-inspired Ratatouille Galette, the savory Poulet Galette, or the cheesy, bacon-y Savoyarde Galette.
+For something sweet, try one of the decadent, fruit-filled Dessert Crêpes instead.
 It’s brunch time in the United Kingdom, so make way for the Rose & Crown Dining Room.
-Snag a Scotch Egg for breakfast-y ingredients with lunchtime attitude.
+Snag a Scotch Egg for breakfast ingredients with a lunchtime attitude.

 Photography Around the World